orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 #### CSIRT designated as coordinator

+The CRA text states that the Steward should perform reporting to the CSIRT designated as coordinator.
+However, this reporting is always done by the single reporting platform.
+The interaction with CSIRTs is two-way.
+The Steward/Project report to CSIRT, but the CSIRT also informs the Steward of potential vulnerabilities and incident that were reported to the CSIRT.

 Steward must know who is their CSIRT designated as coordinator.
+The CSIRT is the one from the Member State where (in order of priority):
+- the Steward has their main establishment.
+Main establishment is where the decisions related to the cybersecurity of its products with digital elements are predominantly taken
+- the Steward has the establishment with the highest number of employees in the Union
+- the Steward has the highest number of instances of its software

+If the Steward has no main establishment in the Union, the appropriate CSIRT is the one from the Member State in which:
+- the authorised representative acting on behalf of the Steward for the highest number of products of that Steward is established
+- the highest number of users of products of that Steward are located

+In practice, we can assume that the Steward/Project need to report by default to the CSIRT of the country the Steward has its headquaters.
+If the Steward has no European official representation, we assume the reporting can be done to one of the CSIRTs of big EU countries (like Germany, France, Spain, Italy etc), except is the specific Project has a strong user base in another country.

+Related ORC FAQ entries: [on choice of CSIRT](https://github.com/orcwg/cra-hub/issues/167)

+References: 24(3), Directive 2022/2555

+        Directive 2022/2555, Article 12(1) "Coordinated vulnerability disclosure and a European vulnerability database":

+        Each Member State shall designate one of its CSIRTs as a coordinator for the purposes of coordinated vulnerability disclosure.
+        The CSIRT designated as coordinator shall act as a trusted intermediary, facilitating, where necessary, the interaction between the natural or legal person reporting a vulnerability and the manufacturer or provider of the potentially vulnerable ICT products or ICT services, upon the request of either party.
+The tasks of the CSIRT designated as coordinator shall include:
+        (a) identifying and contacting the entities concerned;
+        (b) assisting the natural or legal persons reporting a vulnerability; and (c) negotiating disclosure timelines and managing vulnerabilities that affect multiple entities.

+        Member States shall ensure that natural or legal persons are able to report, anonymously where they so request, a vulnerability to the CSIRT designated as coordinator.
+The CSIRT designated as coordinator shall ensure that diligent follow-up action is carried out with regard to the reported vulnerability and shall ensure the anonymity of the natural or legal person reporting the vulnerability.
+        Where a reported vulnerability could have a significant impact on entities in more than one Member State, the CSIRT designated as coordinator of each Member State concerned shall, where appropriate, cooperate with other CSIRTs designated as coordinators within the CSIRTs network.

+#### Market surveillance authorities

+Market surveillance authorities might request information from the Steward on their policies.

+Steward must know who is their market surveillance authority.
 The CSIRT is the one from the Member State where (in order of priority):
 - the Steward has their main establishment.
 Main establishment is where the decisions related to the cybersecurity of its products with digital elements are predominantly taken
 - the Steward has the establishment with the highest number of employees in the Union